-The written proposal must be submitted to the members of the Thesis committee at least two weeks before the oral defense.
-Scheduling of the oral defense is the responsibility of the student.
+The written proposal must be submitted to the members of the Thesis Committee at least 2 weeks before the presentation.
+Scheduling of the oral presentation is the responsibility of the student.

-The oral defense of the thesis proposal should include a formal presentation of the Background and Significance of the project, relevant Preliminary Data, and the major elements of the Experimental Design and Methods.
-The presentation will be followed by discussion with the thesis committee designed to critically review and strengthen the proposal
+The oral presentation of the thesis proposal should include a formal presentation of the Background and Significance of the project, relevant Preliminary Data, and the major elements of the Experimental Design and Methods.
+Students should prepare approximately 45 minutes worth of slides, but should expect to answer questions from the committee throughout the presentation, as well as participate in a discussion at the end.
+Often, this means the meetings last more than 1 hour, and this should be considered when scheduling.
+These procedures are designed to allow the Thesis Committee to critically review and offer suggestions to strengthen the proposal.